-TOXNET (TOXicology Data NETwork) is a group of databases covering chemicals and drugs, diseases and the environment, environmental health, occupational safety and health, poisoning, risk assessment and regulations, and toxicology.
-TOXNET provides links to PubMed, and to additional sources of toxicological information.
+ToxInfo allows the search of chemicals and drugs, diseases and the environment, environmental health, occupational safety and health, poisoning, risk assessment and regulations, and toxicology.
+ToxInfo provides links to PubMed, and to additional sources of toxicological information.

 The leading resource for industrial chemistry.

 This state-of-the-art reference work gives details on the science and technology in all areas of industrial chemistry.
 Subject areas include: inorganic and organic chemicals, advanced materials, pharmaceuticals, polymers and plastics, metals and alloys, biotechnology and biotechnological products, food chemistry, process engineering and unit operations, analytical methods, environmental protection, and many more.
 It contains over 1 000 review articles, written by some 3 000 authors.
 With more than 16 million words, nearly 15 000 tables, 25 000 figures, and innumerable literature sources and cross-references, it offers a wealth of comprehensive and well-structured information on all facets of industrial chemistry.

 Freely accessible and highly useful database for everybody working with proteins.

 UniprotKB is a freely accessible database, which contains sequences and functional information for most of the proteins studied to date.
 It combines the two major databases Swiss-Prot and TrEMBL.
 Swiss-Prot contains more than 500’000 reviewed and manually annotated entries, providing information about the protein sequence, structure, natural variants, post-translational modifications, cellular localization, functionality and many more.
 The information is extracted from literature and regularly updated.
 TrEMBL, on the other hand, contains more than 100 million entries, which are not reviewed and automatically updated.